Join the movement to protect cats

 - Obtain Cat Scat™, a nonchemical cat and wildlife repellent consisting of plastic mats that are cut into smaller pieces and pressed into the soil.
 Each mat has flexible plastic spikes that are harmless to cats and other animals, but discourage digging.
 Available at www.gardeners.com.

 - Cover exposed ground in flower beds with large, attractive river rocks to prevent cats from digging.
-(They have the added benefit of deterring weeds.)
+They have the added benefit of deterring weeds.

 - Establish a litter box by tilling the soil or placing sand in an out-of-the-way spot in your yard.
 Keep it clean and free of deposits.

 Explanation:Cats are territorial and will remain close to their food source.
-Ensuring that cats are neutered will dramatically reduce their tendency to roam and keep them from unwanted areas.

 - Apply cat repellent fragrances liberally around the edges of the yard, the tops of fences, and on any favorite digging areas or plants.